Wall Street Breakfast: Easing Heard Around The World

 First case at U.S. Amazon warehouse

-An employee working at one of Amazon's (NASDAQ:AMZN) shipping facilities in New York has contracted COVID-19, the first infection reported in a U.S. delivery network that's become a lifeline for consumers sheltering at home.
+An employee working at one of Amazon's (AMZN) shipping facilities in New York has contracted COVID-19, the first infection reported in a U.S. delivery network that's become a lifeline for consumers sheltering at home.
 "In addition to our enhanced daily deep cleaning, we've temporarily closed the Queens delivery station for additional sanitation and have sent associates home with full pay," said spokeswoman Rena Lunak.
 In related news, Amazon-owned Whole Foods Market is joining a growing rank of grocers in setting aside a special time for seniors to shop to minimize exposure to the virus.

-"ZOOM Cloud Meetings" topped the free charts yesterday across the Apple (NASDAQ:AAPL) and Google (GOOG, GOOGL) mobile app stores in the U.S., ahead of Facebook's (NASDAQ:FB) Messenger, Netflix (NASDAQ:NFLX) and TikTok.
-In fact, Zoom (NASDAQ:ZM) is one of the few technology stocks that investors have supported in the past few months, with shares climbing another 7% on Wednesday to $118.71 (up 73% YTD).
-In addition to beefing up its data centers, the company has also been raising its capacity with its two cloud infrastructure providers, AWS (AMZN) and Microsoft Azure (NASDAQ:MSFT).
+"ZOOM Cloud Meetings" topped the free charts yesterday across the Apple (AAPL) and Google (GOOG, GOOGL) mobile app stores in the U.S., ahead of Facebook's (FB) Messenger, Netflix (NFLX) and TikTok.
+In fact, Zoom (ZM) is one of the few technology stocks that investors have supported in the past few months, with shares climbing another 7% on Wednesday to $118.71 (up 73% YTD).
+In addition to beefing up its data centers, the company has also been raising its capacity with its two cloud infrastructure providers, AWS (AMZN) and Microsoft Azure (MSFT).

 Less than a day after the Detroit Three and the UAW union agreed to keep plants running with reduced shifts and staffing, the automakers said they would close their U.S. facilities to stop the spread of coronavirus.
-Despite shuttered production lines, GM (NYSE:GM) and Ford (NYSE:F) are in talks with the White House about how they could make ventilators and other medical gear to help fight the current pandemic.
+Despite shuttered production lines, GM (GM) and Ford (F) are in talks with the White House about how they could make ventilators and other medical gear to help fight the current pandemic.
 During WWII, automakers retooled their factories to build tanks, planes and other military equipment supporting the war effort, earning Detroit the nickname "arsenal of democracy."

 Go deeper: Tesla will make ventilators if there's a shortage.

-The New York Stock Exchange (NYSE:ICE) will temporarily close its trading floors and move fully to electronic trading from Monday after an employee and a trader were tested positive for COVID-19.
+The New York Stock Exchange (ICE) will temporarily close its trading floors and move fully to electronic trading from Monday after an employee and a trader were tested positive for COVID-19.
 "While we are taking the precautionary step of closing the trading floors, we continue to firmly believe the markets should remain open and accessible to investors," said NYSE President Stacey Cunningham.
 "All NYSE markets will continue to operate under normal trading hours despite the closure of the trading floors."

-JPMorgan (NYSE:JPM) is the first of the U.S. megabanks to announce broad closures of branches because of the coronavirus.
+JPMorgan (JPM) is the first of the U.S. megabanks to announce broad closures of branches because of the coronavirus.
 It's temporarily shuttering about 20%, or 1,000 branches, to protect employees, as well as deal with the escalating health crisis.
-Wells Fargo (NYSE:WFC) is meanwhile keeping the "vast majority" of branches open and operating normally, but is "implementing an enhanced cleaning program in all properties."
+Wells Fargo (WFC) is meanwhile keeping the "vast majority" of branches open and operating normally, but is "implementing an enhanced cleaning program in all properties."

 How much debt can the U.S. bear?